lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 [WirelessDisplayServer_executable/WirelessDisplayServerGUI] on Linux or macOS.
 The configuration can still be changed, by changing the contents of [WirelessDisplayServer_executable/config.json].

-TODO: must config.json be copied manually to WirelessDisplayServer_executable???

 On Windows, you can create a link for example on the desktop, that links to executable [WirelessDisplayServerGUI.exe].
 The program can then be run by